Saatwik-Mehta/DSA-practices/README.md

 # DSA-practices

-Just hoping to give my best on DSA with python
+## DAILY DOSE OF DSA Questions FOR learning and mastering DSA and python functionality